EOSIO/eos/plugins/topology_plugin/readme.md

 The topology plugin is tied closely to the net plugin, adding a new timer along with an optional reference to the topology plugin and local node and link ids that are globally unique.
 A new topology message is added to the net protocol list which is used to communicate changes to the network map, periodic updates of perfomance data, or changes of interested watchers.

+##watching the network
+this is the way to receive periodic updates on performance metrics.
+Although each node will have an entire map of the network, each node only has the performance metrics for itself and its direct peers.
+Watcher subscriptions are shared over the network so that the buden of updating watchers is spread acreoss the network.

 A watcher is defined by a UDP endpoint along with a list of link ids it is interested in and a specification of which data points it is interested in. watchers are updated by the node that owns the passive connection side of the identified link.

 ##identifying nodes and links